Job Hazard Analysis (JHA)

 - What other factors could contribute to an incident or injury to the worker?

-- How could equipment be damaged?
+- How could equipment be damanged?

 - Personal Protective Equipment – When exposure to hazards cannot be engineered completely out and administrative control cannot provide sufficient additional protection.
 PPE is the last line of defense.

-- After finishing listing the tasks, hazards and controls, write down any training that is required to address the hazards, operate equipment or needed to perform the task.
+Step 5: After finishing listing the tasks, hazards and controls, write down any training that is required to address the hazards, operate equipment or needed to perform the task.

-- Write down the types of Personal Protective (PPE) that may have to be used to control the hazards.
+Step 6: Write down the types of Personal Protective (PPE) that may have to be used to control the hazards.

-- Review JHA with employees performing the work.
+Step 7: Review JHA with employees performing the work.

 Training